A Wide Range of Services for Family Planning

 Family Planning Methods

+Women, men, or couples can choose from many contraceptive methods to help them plan their family and prevent unplanned pregnancy.
+They need to know that if they are having sex regularly and do not use a contraceptive method, about 8 of every 10 women will become pregnant during the next 12 months.
 Different people want different things from a contraceptive method.
 Some want a method that guarantees there is no chance of pregnancy.
 Some want a quick return to fertility so they can get pregnant soon after stopping a contraceptive method.
 Some do not want to think about contraceptives every time they have sex.
 Some do not want to depend on their partner for the success of the method.
 Some women do not want to remember to take a daily pill, while others find that is easy.
 And there are still other factors that influence method choice.
 Some may need protection from STIs and will choose condoms to be used alone or in addition to another contraceptive method.
 Some people want a method

 Family Planning After Miscarriage or Abortion

 Unwanted pregnancy is one of the main reasons that women seek induced abortions.
 Many unwanted pregnancies occur because women cannot obtain family planning information or services when needed.
 Making family planning information and services widely available to all women and men is the best way to help reduce the number of abortions.
 Abortion is the ending of a pregnancy before childbirth.
 An induced abortion involves intentional removal of the contents of the uterus before the embryo or fetus is able to survive outside of the womb.

 Advantages of Family Planning